chakariaonlinereportersclub/chakariaonlinereportersclub.github.io/content/post/placeholder-text.md

 3. A common platfrom to express individual views
 4. Be united to represent the community
 5. Create examples for other to help the industry grow.

+Our Purpose

+1. Make available advance technological resources
+2. Support each other to imporve skill
+3. Online media presentation platform
+4. Training and skill development resources

 # Vagus elidunt